Job Summary

 Specifications and Requirements

-- Education – Bachelor of Science in Medical Technology or equivalent
+- Education – Bachelor of Science in Medical Technology or Medical Laboratory Science.

 - Training – Education and internship as required by registering board.

 - Working Conditions – Works in the laboratory with potentially dangerous chemicals and biohazard materials.
 Works with explosive and flammable materials.
-Works in a high risk area.
+Works in a high-risk area.
 Must be able to work alone with no supervision.
 Often works 10-hour or longer days.
+Must be able to take on-call shifts in addition to regular schedule.

 - Physical Demands – Stands and walks constantly each day.
 Stoops, reaches, lifts, and carries heavy objects.
 Hand dexterity is essential in work.
 Visual acuity and color discrimination is necessary in analytical determinations.
 Aural acuity is needed to operate laboratory instruments.